Tennessee House of Representatives 78th district

-Tennessee House of Representatives 78th district is one of the 99 legislative districts in the Tennessee House of Representatives.
+The Tennessee House of Representatives 78th district is one of the 99 legislative districts in the Tennessee House of Representatives.
 The district covers all of Cheatham County and part of eastern Dickson County.
+It includes the city of Pleasant View, and part of Dickson.
+It also contains the towns of White Bluff, Kingston Springs, Pegram, and Ashland City.
+It has ben represented by Mary Littleton since 2013.